 (As an aside, one of the most teeth-gritting critiques an artist can get is "That's not how I imagined my favorite character."
 We are not mind-readers!)

-Here is perfect example of the kind of backwards thinking that comes from being too intimately involved with a book.
+Let me give you a perfect example of the kind of backwards thinking that comes from being too intimately involved with a book.
 The cover of the book was a beautiful image of a rustic stone bridge over a pellucid country stream in a lovely wooded setting.
 It was the most pastoral thing you could possibly imagine---perfect for, say, a travelogue of rural England.
 But I knew the book was supposed to be a rousing fantasy adventure, so I asked the author what in the world he was thinking when he designed his cover.
-"Well," he replied, "you know that one of the main characters is a troll, right?
+"Well," he replied, "one of the main characters is a troll.
 That’s the bridge he lives under."